pR0Ps/website/pelican/content/blog/adding-xbox360-controller-support-to-a-nexus5.md

 changing a config file to enable functionality that already existed, but it's helped me get through some of the non-coding hurdles of contributing to an Android fork like CyanogenMod (adb, fastboot, unlocking and rooting phones, compiling AOSP, flashing images, the contribution process, etc).
-This time the actual contribution itself was minor, but it's gotten me mor familier with the process, hopefully making it easier to contribute something more substantial in the future.
+This time the actual contribution itself was minor, but it's gotten me more familier with the process, hopefully making it easier to contribute something more substantial in the future.

 In the end, I learned a lot about Android development and how all the different pieces that I had